anthonyvouin/cat-health-tracker/README.md

 yarn install
 ```

-Run the development server to start working on the project à la racine:
+5. Run the development server to start working on the project :
 ```bash
 npm run dev
 # or